Ehud Netzer: Herodium

 Herodium is an enormous, cone-shaped, partially man-made mountain holding a fortress palace built by Herod just outside Bethlehem.
 According to the ancient Romano-Jewish historian Josephus, Herodium was the site of Herod's burial.
 Enclosed within the artificial hill was a fortress palace, which had previously been the focus of excavations led in 1962-67 by Virgilio Canio Corbo and Stanislao Loffreda from the Studium Biblicum Franciscanum of Jerusalem.
 Netzer began work on the extensive palace complex at the foot of the hill, which he labeled as "Lower Herodium".

 From 1972–87, Netzer worked at Herodium, excavating the palace structures.
 He resumed work on the dig from 1997–2000, and again from 2000–2010.
 Beginning in 2006, excavations revealed a ramp winding around the hill from the lower palace complex and stadium.
-Along its path were discovered a theater and a monumental staircase, which led past a platform and remains which, in May 2007, Netzer identified as the probable tomb of King Herod.
+Along its path were discovered a theater and a 6.5 meter wide monumental staircase, which led past a platform and remains which, in May 2007, Netzer identified as the probable tomb of King Herod,although the tomb and its content had been demolished.
+The identification was based on the magnificance of the room itself, other articles found there and the remains of a sarcophagus plausibly Herod's.
 Netzer found the sarcophagus "shattered into hundreds of pieces", as described by Josephus, who wrote that it was done "by Jewish dissidents during the first revolt against the Romans between AD 66 and 72."

 In October 2013, archaeologists Joseph Patrich and Benjamin Arubas challenged the identification of the tomb as that of Herod.
 According to Patrich and Arubas, the tomb is too modest to be Herod's and has several unlikely features.
-Roi Porat, who replaced Netzer as excavation leader after the latter's death, stood by the identification.
+Roi Porat, who replaced Netzer as excavation leader after the latter's death, stood by the identification,an opinion which by now has become generally accepted.